-We skip church to ward off concerns over his lingering cough.
+We skip church to dodge concerns over his lingering cough.
 We go to Target instead in search of art supplies and a digital voice recorder for an interview I plan to do Monday morning.
 Glue, paintbrushes, tape, and a down alternative mattress topper make it into the cart.
-Let’s face it, mommy needs a little extra comfort these days and the free mattress from 2 years ago isn’t cutting it lately.
+Let’s face it, mommy needs a little extra comfort these days and the free mattress from two years ago isn’t cutting it lately.

 We come home for a lunch pitstop and then pile into the car for our long-promised weekend beach trip.

-It’s a festival weekend, which means way too many cars and bodies are crowding our Jacksonville Beach streets.
+It’s a festival weekend, which means way too many cars and bodies are crowding our beloved beach streets.
 It takes 30 minutes to find our lucky parking spot, and 15 minutes later we drop our belongings on the sand.
-I spend the next 90 minutes wrapped in a towel (it’s chilly) and serve as the official minnow catcher for a group of 6 kids.
+I spend the next 90 minutes wrapped in a towel (it’s chilly) and serve as the official minnow catcher for a group of six kids.
 “Me first!”
 “Oh no, mine got away!”
 “I want the net!”
-“No you do it.”

 Time to go.

 No frontal lobes.
-I have to remember they basically have no frontal lobes until they’re 7 or 8.
-My oldest turns 6 this month.
-Only 1 – 2 more years to go?
+I have to remember they basically have no frontal lobes until they’re seven or eight.
+My oldest turns six this month.
+Only one to two more years to go?

 I’ll spare you the 3.5 hours more until 7pm.
 The kids are freshly bathed, fed, and watching a show.
 Inspiration for a Monday morning post finally strikes, and I’m in the flow.

-Out of nowhere my 3 year old catapults himself from the love seat to the end table and shatters my full glass of wine to the ground.
+Out of nowhere my three-year-old catapults himself from the love seat to the end table and shatters my full glass of wine.
 I survey my stained sofa and wonder if this is why white wine exists.

 At bed time I apologize for being grumpy and remind them that mommy loves them even when they make bad choices.
 By some miracle, something hits me as I read the “I Love You So” book to them in their bunkbed: I love those little gremlins no matter how crazy life gets.

 It’s easy to blame my stress on being a single mom.
 But in truth, my boys keep me going through all of life’s ups and downs.
-Despite the tough noogies, I would venture to say that you’re lucky if you have kids because:
+Despite the tough noogies, I would venture to say that we’re lucky if we have kids because:

 1. Kids make you get out of bed.
 There was one time in the first week after leaving my husband that I laid down in my mother’s guest bedroom in broad daylight and cried.
 It lasted 15 minutes.
 The next week I moved into my own condo.
 It was go time.
 My boys get up at 7am every morning, and so do I. Most days we don’t stop until 8pm.
 There is no time for pity parties, which is a blessing and a curse, but mostly a blessing.

 3. Kids allow you to keep your identity as a mother.
-My life has changed radically in the past couple years.
+My life changed radically over the course of two years.
 I divorced my husband, moved to Florida, and reluctantly resigned from an 8+ year job.
 Through it all, I’m still a mom to my beautiful boys.
 The struggles and joys of motherhood are very much an anchor for my identity, and I’m thankful for that.

 4. Kids are your forever family.
 When I’m feeling down it’s easy to think of me and my boys as half a family.
 But in truth, my boys are the truest family I’ll ever know.
 They are mine, and I am theirs, and nothing can change that.